gautam-girotra/Home-Credit-Default-Risk/README.md

 # Home-Credit-Default-Risk
-My take on the Home Credit Deafult Risk Competition on Kaggle.
+My take on the Home Credit Default Risk Competition on Kaggle.